Why use “Step Beyond”?

 An ESL resource is useful to a teacher if it allows for easy assessment of student skills.
 The “Step Beyond” teacher book does this, with each unit and work task being listed in the teacher book with performance criteria.
 This provides information about what a teacher can assess through this task.
 For example, the task on writing a report in “Step Beyond English A” includes assessment criteria related to reading fluency and attention to tone and style of voice and presentation during an oral reading task.

-Coverage of a Range of English Skill Areas
+Coverage of a Range of English Skill Areas (5 out of 5)

 The extent and coverage of this series is excellent.
 Each unit of work provides ESL students with: